Aristeidis Kollias

-Aristeidis P. Kollias (Αριστείδης Π. Κόλλιας; Aristidh Kola, July 8, 1944 – October 1, 2000), was a Greek lawyer, publicist, historian and folklorist.
-He was also president of the Association of the Arvanites Marko Bocari.
+Aristeidis P. Kollias (Αριστείδης Π. Κόλλιας; Aristidh Kola, July 8, 1944 – October 1, 2000), was a Greek lawyer, publicist, and folklorist of Arvanite background.
+He was also president of the Association of the Arvanites Marko Boçari.

 Life

 Kollias was an Arvanite.
 He was born in Leontari (old name: Kaskaveli), Boeotia in Central Greece, a village inhabited mainly by Arvanites.
 Kollias was raised in an Arvanitika speaking family.
 In 1968 Kollias obtained a jurisprudence degree in Athens, and worked as a lawyer until 1980, when he started to devote his time to studying the linguistic, folkloric and historical traditions of the Arvanites in Greece.
 Kollias published in Greek his major work Arvanites and the origin of the Greeks (1983) in Greece and was reprinted later in other editions.
 In 1985 he along with Thanasis Moraitis and Demetrios Lekkas organised the first music concert in Arvanitika held in Greece.
 During 1995 he founded Thamiras, a publishing house devoted to printing the works of Arvanite and Albanian authors.
 Kollias authored two books in both Albanian and Greek on the situation in Kosovo regarding massacres and other human rights violations by Slobodan Miloševic of Albanians in the 1990s.
 In 1996 Kollias relinquished his position as head of the Arvanite league of Greece organisation to devote his time toward Pelasgian studies.
 From 1997 onward he published a tri-monthly magazine titled Arvanon and together with Kosovar acquaintances used the publication to discuss issues such as the Kosovo conflict.
 Kollias advocated for the Albanian Kosovar cause by informing the wider public in Greece and also received backlash for his support.
 In 2000 Kollias was diagnosed with leukemia and died shortly thereafter on 11 September.

 Kollias also published a magazine "Besa".
 He cooperated and maintained connections with the Albanian diaspora and collaborated with Italian Arberesh, Arbëresh of Corsica, Arbanas of Croatia, Albanians of Kosovo, North Macedonia, Ukraine, Turkey and with intellectuals from around the world.